carlesgutierrez/ofxSensors4Games/README.md

 Introduction
 ------------

-**!!!
-WARNING:** this addon uses oF v0.9.3 that is still in development.
+This addon uses oF v0.9.8 that is still in development.

-This addon provides a interface to control games from sensors ( Kienct, Camera, others...)
+This addon provides a interface to control games from sensors ( Kinect, Camera, Others by OSC)